 - You must state that you are invoking your right to remain silent

-If you are being questioned for any reason and you wish to not answer questions, it is important to express your desire to remain silence by stating something along the lines of "I wish to invoke my right to remain silence" or "I wish to consult with a lawyer."
+If you are being questioned for any reason and you wish to not answer, it is important to express your desire to remain silent by stating something along the lines of "I wish to invoke my right to remain silent" or "I wish to consult with a lawyer."

-When in custody and after Miranda rights have been read, if the suspect simply remains silent, they have not actually invoked the right to remain silence.
-In other words, you need to say something regarding your choice to remain silent in order to be silent.
+When in custody and after Miranda rights have been read, if the suspect simply remains silent, they have not actually invoked the right to remain silent.
+In other words, you need to confirm that you wish to remain silent in order to do so.

-To receive more information about your right to remain silent, contact Attorney Daniel D. Hajji to speak with a knowledgeable Oakland County criminal defense lawyer.
+To receive more information about your right to remain silent, contact Daniel D. Hajji, Attorney at Law to speak with a knowledgeable Oakland County criminal defense lawyer.